viktor111/zvadohacks/README.md

 # zvadohacks

-zvadohacks is tools build with python for web scouting sniffing and pen testing
+zvadohacks are tools build with python for web scouting sniffing and pen testing

 ## Getting Started